os-js/manual.os-js.org/src/v3/install/README.md

 A node Docker setup is also provided so you don't need to have node installed locally (or want to have an isolated environment).

-Runs in any modern web browser (minimum target is IE10+).
+Runs in any modern web browser.

 ## Demo